 Additionally, “Use ‘I’ Statements”.
 By altering your language, you can communicate your feelings without placing blame.
 Instead of saying, “You always ignore me,” consider saying, “I feel ignored when I don’t get a response to my messages.”
 This small shift can help avoid conflict escalation by expressing feelings instead of criticism.

 Remember to “Stay focused on the issue at hand”.
 In the heat of disagreement, it’s easy to bring up past grievances.
 However, doing so can complicate the situation further and divert you from resolving the current conflict.
-Focus on the specific issue causing tension in order to address it effectively.
+Focus on the specific issue causing tension to address it effectively.

 Another vital strategy involves “Taking Responsibility”.
 Recognize and acknowledge your role in the conflict.
 By accepting your share of the responsibility, you demonstrate maturity and sincerity in resolving the issue, thereby strengthening your relationship.